CEMPD/VERDI/doc/User_Manual/VERDI_ch18.md

 Example Command Line Script for Windows Users
 ---------------------------------------------

-Edit the run.bat script in the VERDI_1.5 directory by right clicking on the file and selecting edit.
+Edit the run.bat script in the VERDI_2.0 directory by right clicking on the file and selecting edit.

 <img src="media/image096.png"/>
 Figure ‑.
 Location of run.bat script in Windows

 The current run.bat in notepad contains a “%1” at the end that allows it to accept input following the run.bat script using the Windows run command.
 Unfortunately, this command does not accept directory names that have a space them, such as the “Program Files”.
-If you would like to enter the script command line options after run.bat, please move the data directory to C:\VERDI\data or some other similar location.
+If you would like to enter the script command line options after run.bat, please move the data directory to C:\\VERDI\\data or some other similar location.

 Enter the following in the Run command: cmd

 When a command line window opens do the following:

-cd C:\Program Files\VERDI_1.5\
+cd C:\\Program Files\\VERDI_2.0\\

-run.bat "-f C:\\VERDI\\data\\CCTM46_P16.baseO2a.36k.O3MAX -s O3[1] -gtype tile"
+run.bat "-f C:\\VERDI\\data\\model\\CCTM46_P16.baseO2a.36k.O3MAX -s O3[1] -gtype tile"

 The other option is to place the script commands within the run.bat itself.
 Remove the “%1” statement at the end of the run.bat that is provided in the distribution, and add the script options that you would like to use.
-The following run.bat contains script options that will read in the file C:\\VERDI_1.5\data\CCTM46_P16.baseO2a.36k.O3MAX, select O3[1] as the formula, and create a Tile plot.
+The following run.bat contains script options that will read in the file C:\\VERDI_2.0\\data\\model\\CCTM46_P16.baseO2a.36k.O3MAX, select O3[1] as the formula, and create a Tile plot.
 The changes that you need to make to the run.bat are highlighted in red.

-cd .\plugins\bootstrap
+cd .\\plugins\\bootstrap

-SET JAVA=..\..\jre1.6.0\bin\java
+SET JAVA=..\\..\\jre1.6.0\\bin\\java

-%JAVA% -Xmx512M -classpath "./bootstrap.jar;./lib/saf.core.runtime.jar;./lib/commons-logging.jar;./lib/jpf-boot.jar;./lib/jpf.jar;./lib\log4j-1.2.13.jar" saf.core.runtime.Boot -f C:\\VERDI_1.5\data\CCTM46_P16.baseO2a.36k.O3MAX -s O3[1] -gtype fasttile
+%JAVA% -Xmx512M -classpath "./bootstrap.jar;./lib/saf.core.runtime.jar;./lib/commons-logging.jar;.//lib//jpf-boot.jar;.//lib//jpf.jar;.//lib\\log4j-1.2.13.jar" saf.core.runtime.Boot -f C:\\VERDI_2.0\\data\\model\\CCTM46_P16.baseO2a.36k.O3MAX -s O3[1] -gtype fasttile

 Run the run.bat script by clicking on Start, then selecting Run, then either using Browse to find the run.bat or typing it in (**Error!
 Reference source not found.**).